 In both open and closed adoptions, birth mothers select potential adoptive parents by reviewing their profiles or responding to advertisements, not the other way around.
 You will not have the opportunity to view profiles of birth mothers, but in an open adoption you will be able to meet and spend time with any potential match.

 Many adoptive parents also have success with formal and informal advertising.
-We can assist you in placing print and web advertisements for birth mothers.
 We also strongly encourage you to network among your own family, friends, and coworkers.
 Tell everyone you know that you are hoping to adopt.
 It is not unusual for adoptive parents to learn of a birth mother through casual conversation with friends or acquaintances.

 The time it takes to connect adoptive parents with birth parents varies widely based on individual circumstances, including the expectations and desires of both parties.
 Some adoptive parents are chosen very quickly, while others may wait a year or more.